• Skip to primary navigation

 Why This Recipe Works

-• Comes together in 20 minutes of active time from start to finish.
-It is a super quick recipe so have everything including the parchment paper ready before you start.
+• It comes together in 20 minutes of active time from start to finish.

-• Til/ Sesame Seeds: We use til as the base for the chikki.
-I use white til for this one.
+• Til/ Sesame Seeds: We use til (sesame) as the base for the chikki.
+Here I have used white til.
 However, I use a mix of white and black til and it works perfectly well too.
 We need raw til for the chikki and not the roasted ones.
 We do lightly roast them but the pre-roasted ones tend to be brownish and do not taste as good in the chikki.

 • Jaggery: The sweetener here is jaggery.
 Though sugar works too, I like to stick to jaggery for all my chikki recipes.
 If you use white colored jaggery, the end result will be lighter.
 However, I use desi jaggery and it is darker in color.
 So the chikki tends to be darker too.